Karin0002/1dv610-L2-module-ts/DEVELOPER.md

-# Design
+# Developer

-# Testing
+## Testing
 Testing is done through the testing framework vitest.
-The tests can be found in the directory tests and can be run through the command **npm test**.
+The tests can be found in ./tests and can be run through the command **npm test**.

-# Linting
+## Linting
 Linting is done with eslint.
 Rules and plugins is defined in eslint.config.js.
 Linting is run with the command **npx eslint .**.

-# Language and dependencies
+## Language and dependencies
 The module is written in Typescript.

 Dev dependencies linting: